Music at EMU

 Minors: Music and Church Music

 EMU is a small Christian liberal arts college nestled in the beautiful Shenandoah Valley of Virginia.
-A bachelor of arts in music degree from EMU prepares graduates to be responsible and independent musicians in music education, in performance, in graduate school, in church music, and in other music-related professions.
+A bachelor of arts in music from EMU prepares graduates for work in music education, in performance, in graduate school, in church music, and in other music-related professions.

 Our music program isn’t about cut-throat competition… it’s about building a community through music.